 They’re building smarter, faster, and more cost-effectively.

 “It’s been a lot easier for us to set up this network.
-It’s much, much, much easier to figure out which providers are going to close our specific gaps — because all that data’s right in there.
+It’s much, much, much easier to figure out which providers are going to close our specific gaps — all that data’s right in there [the Quest Enterprise Services].
 You just click on the specialty you need and it gives you 100% who’s going to cover the gap.
 So it’s not a guessing game; it’s a factual platform where you can grab that provider and know you’re going to close that gap.

-“It lets you know that this provider will actually fill gaps in several counties, as opposed to that one who’s only going do it in this particular county.
+“It [Quest Enterprise Services] lets you know that this provider will actually fill gaps in several counties, as opposed to that one who’s only going to do it in this particular county.
 The efficiency of that is huge for us.

-“It allows my contracting team to spend their time more effectively, actually contacting the providers that are going to get us to where we need to be, instead of potentially wasting time trying to contract with providers that won’t.
+“It [Quest Enterprise Services] allows my contracting team to spend their time more effectively.
+They are actually contacting the providers that are going to get us to where we need to be, instead of potentially wasting time trying to contract with providers that won’t.
 It saves a tremendous amount of time.”

 They know exactly where they stand on adequacy.

-“Before Quest, the C-suite would ask me for updates on network adequacy, and I would just sort of fudge it a little, to be honest with you.
-Now I can actually give them legitimate numbers that represent how adequate we are in any particular county.
+“Before Quest Analytics, the C-suite would ask me for updates on network adequacy, and I would just sort of fudge it a little.
+Now, I can actually give them legitimate numbers that represent how adequate we are in any particular county.

 “I’m much more confident in our numbers on the Medicare side because I can confirm them.
-I can see in real time where we are and what gaps we’re closing.
-I mean, with the Medicaid side we keep a manual spreadsheet.
+I can see in real-time where we are and what gaps we’re closing.
+With the Medicaid side, we keep a manual spreadsheet.
 We submit it quarterly, and we don’t know where we stand until the state spits it back out and says, okay, these are all your gaps.
 And then you have a very short period of time to cure those gaps — when we didn’t realize that they existed in the first place!”

 They’re no longer worried about CMS.

-“We know that CMS also uses Quest.
+“We know that CMS also uses Quest Analytics.
 So what we’re putting in there, we know that CMS is going to see the same thing.
 There’s not going to be any surprises.”

 And they have hope for an even better future.

-“I understand there is a Medicaid solution offered through Quest, and that’s something I’ve been trying to convince the C-suite would be very useful for us ….”
+“I understand there is a Medicaid solution offered through Quest Analytics, and that’s something I’ve been trying to convince the C-suite would be very useful for us ….”

 Take the First Step From Adequate to Excellent